-- 1. The investigator or designee must confirm appropriate storage conditions have been maintained during transit for all study intervention received and any discrepancies are reported and resolved before use of the study intervention. - 2.
-Only participants enrolled in the study may receive study intervention.
+• The investigator or designee must confirm appropriate storage conditions have been maintained during transit for all study intervention received and any discrepancies are reported and resolved before use of the study intervention.

+- Only participants enrolled in the study may receive study intervention.
 Only authorized study personnel may supply, prepare, or administer study intervention.
-All study intervention must be stored in a secure, environmentally controlled, and monitored (manual or automated) area in accordance with the labeled storage conditions with access limited to the investigator and authorized study personnel. - 3.
-The investigator or authorized study personnel are responsible for study intervention accountability, reconciliation, and record maintenance (that is, receipt, reconciliation, and final disposition records). - 4.
-Further guidance and information for the final disposition of unused study interventions will be provided separately.
+All study intervention must be stored in a secure, environmentally controlled, and monitored (manual or automated) area in accordance with the labeled storage conditions with access limited to the investigator and authorized study personnel. - The investigator or authorized study personnel are responsible for study intervention accountability, reconciliation, and record maintenance (that is, receipt, reconciliation, and final disposition records). - Further guidance and information for the final disposition of unused study interventions are provided in the Study Reference Manual.